Several Hollywood stars ‘unlike’ Johnny Depp’s post celebrating Amber Heard trial win

 The discovery of the apparent unlikes come after the unsealing of documents related to the case that weren’t allowed to be addressed in court.

-These documents included several potentially damaging anecdotes about Depp that Heard’s team were not permitted to mention, and also included further quotes from video testimonials given by famous figures including actor, and Depp’s ex-girlfriend, Ellen Barkin.
+These documents included several potentially damaging anecdotes about Depp that Heard’s team were not permitted to mention, and also included further quotes from video testimonials given by famous figures including Depp’s ex-girlfriend, actor Ellen Barkin.

 Register for free to continue reading